Finding the right counsellor for you…

 Within Person-Centred counselling you can work at your own pace and your counselling will take the direction and time of your choosing.
 You can end your counselling at any point that feels right for you.

 Am I in safe hands?

 The BACP is a professional counselling organisation which holds an accredited register of members.
 Being a member and on the register is a good indicator that the counsellor has met certain standards in terms of ethical and effective practice.
-I am both a member and on the register.
+I am a member, on the register and also accredited.
 Read my ‘BACP Professional Membership‘ to find out more.

 Although professional membership is important when choosing your counsellor, it is equally important that you feel like you can talk with your counsellor.
 So ask yourself – do I feel comfortable enough with this person to share some difficult things?

 Take a look at my Counselling Information and Numbers page for more help about choosing the right counsellor for you.

 Finally, if you have any questions or concerns about your counselling I warmly invite you to contact me.
 Alternatively you can book an initial free counselling session and this will give you an opportunity to explore if counselling with me feels right for you.